zzz333za/CELLECT/README.md

 Test Parameters
 - data_dir: Path to the test data folder.
 - out_dir: Path to save the output results.
 - model1_dir, model2_dir, model3_dir: Paths to the three trained model weight files.
+- cpu: Use CPU for inference only.
+Automatically enabled if no compatible GPU is available.